Tellusant/docs/presentations/index.md

 The presentation, structured by the Rule of Threes, shows by examples how our solutions generate insicts around the world.
 It was part of our training sessions at our Global Office Retreat in Punta Cana, Dom.
 Rep.

 #### [Staffan Canback: How Tellusant Works: Linear Algebra ∧ Calculus](S.Canback-Tellusant-How-Tellusant-Works-Linear-Algebra-and-Calculus.pdf)
-This is a internal training session.
+This is from an internal training session.
 My focus was the mathematical basis for what we do.
 We sometimes forget the essence of what we are.
 That essence is **linear algebra** and **calculus**.
 Everything else flows from this.

 #### [Staffan Canback: The World Is My Oyster — Personal Reflections from a Career in Global Business](S.Canback-Harvard-Club-Boston-Speech.pdf)